PinsonJulien/odin-todo-list/README.md

 Currently none

 ## Possible improvements
-- Maybe separate the new form buttom from the list, but add it next to the title, with a modal ?
+- Separate the new form buttom from the list and add it next to the title, with a modal.

-## To do
+- public static methods may not be appropriate on model.
+I may implement services.

+## Features to implement
+- Show available local storage space in the header and prevent insertion above the limit.